Skip to main content

 How do I set up a crontab to schedule a workflow every 90 minutes?

 You cannot directly set up a scheduler to run every 90 minutes, as the minute field in the crontab expression supports only the values between 0-59.
-However, you can set up multiple schedulers to achieve the same.
+However, you can set up multiple schedulers to achieve this.
 You'll have to define two separate schedulers with the following crontab expressions.
-(0 0-21/3 * * ? *) & (30 1-22/3 * * ? *)
+(0 0-21/3 * * ? *) and (30 1-22/3 * * ? *)

-Is there a limitation to how many schedules you can set up at the same scheduler?
+Is there a limit to how many schedules you can set up with the same scheduler?

-No, there is no limitation on the number of schedules you can set up for the same scheduler.
+No, there is no limit to the number of schedules you can set up for the same scheduler.

 Is there a limitation to how many schedules you can set up for the same user?

-No, there is no limitation on the number of schedules you can set up for the same user.
+No, there is no limit to the number of schedules you can set up for the same user.

 Is there a limitation to how many schedules you can set up on the same cluster?

-No, there is no limitation on the number of schedules you can set up for the same cluster.
+No, there is no limit to the number of schedules you can set up for the same cluster.

 What is the smallest granularity to set up a schedule?

-The scheduler supports up to a second granularity - however, this is on a best-effort basis.
-A minimum of a 30 seconds gap is recommended as the cadence for workflow scheduling.
+The scheduler supports up to a second granularity; however, this is done on a best-effort basis.
+A minimum of a 30-second gap is recommended as the cadence for workflow scheduling.

 How do I debug a cron schedule?